SINGING AND MUSIC 2 - 2021/2

 Successful completion of Singing and Music 1

-Individual tutorials and single sex singing classes will provide a platform for students to apply advanced principals of voice production and secure a robust and healthy technical practice.
-Song and dance, as well as vocal presentation will promote an Integration of vocal practice with dance/movement, and acting/story-telling.
-Students will continue to cultivate a greater sense of musicianship and the application of appropriate vocal qualities across a variety of musical theatre genres and styles within repertoire classes.
+Individual tutorials and small group singing classes will provide a platform for students to apply advanced principals of voice production and secure a robust and healthy technical practice.
+Song and dance, as well as vocal presentation will promote an integration of vocal practice with dance/movement, and acting/story-telling.
+Students will continue to cultivate a greater sense of musicianship and the application of appropriate vocal qualities across a variety of historical and cultural musical theatre genres and styles within repertoire classes.
 Throughout this module students will continue to develop critical and analytical skills of personal practice, application, and awareness conducive to professional practice.
 This module includes:

 - 1 to 1 Singing Tutorials: private tutorials in pedagogy and technique